-Anyone can make a flaky, homemade pie crust at home by following a few easy steps.
+Learning how to make homemade pie crust isn’t difficult at all.
+Just follow a few easy steps.

 Hello, my name is Kirsten, and I have crust issues.

 Specifically, pie crust.
-I first learned to make pie dough at my Mama’s side.
+I first learned how to make homemade pie crust at my Mama’s side.
 Nothing fancy about it.
 We dumped flour into a bowl.
 The shortening was warm.
-The water was cold straight out of the tap.
+The water was lukewarm, straight out of the tap.
 We mixed it with our hands.
-We pretty much broke all of the pie dough “rules” that you’ve ever heard of, and yet the pie crust was always perfect.
-No cold ingredients, no resting, no nothing.
-That’s just how we did it.
-We never used store bought crust.
-I’m pretty sure that I didn’t even know that processed pie dough existed until I was in high school.
-Everyone in my family made their own.
+We broke all of the pie dough “rules” that you’ve ever heard of and yet, the pie crust was always perfect.

 For some reason when I became a full-time mother, I felt an unreasonable need for everything that I produced in the kitchen to be absolutely perfect.
 This was my new job, after all.
 I studied food science and recipes as if I were getting another degree.
 I started over-thinking pies, and everything else.
-My dough suffered for it.
 I followed all of the fussy steps that all the chefs dictated, but my pies were no longer perfect.
 They were dismal.
 Not flaky and wonderful, but limp, tough and chewy.
 The pretty crimped edges of my pies melted off and baked onto the oven floor.
 How could this be, when I was doing everything right?
 I couldn’t fail–this was my job.
-Sounds pretty ridiculous now.

-Then I had my second baby, and the thought of making own pie dough by hand seemed completely ludicrous.
-So I made the dough in the food processor, instead.
+Then I had my second baby, and I needed speed in the kitchen, so I made the dough in the food processor.
 Fast & easy.
 The pies went from dismal to mediocre, but still better than store bought.
 I found the food processor dough was really better suited for tarts.
 So I made tarts.
 Thus, tarts became my thing.

-Fast forward a few years, and a couple more babies.
-(Whose life was this, anyway?)
-I was determined that pie dough was not going to defeat me!
-I had birthed four healthy babies, surely I shouldn’t be intimidated by pastry!
-So after much trial and error, I came up with a compromise between old ways, and new knowledge.
-Pie dough doesn’t have to be fussy or overly involved.
-I really believe that with practice, anyone can make a flaky pie dough.
+Fast forward a few years.
+I had birthed four healthy babies, so surely I shouldn’t be intimidated by pastry crust!
+So after much trial and error, I came up with a compromise between old ways and new knowledge.

 Yes, even you can do it.